zephyrproject-rtos/zephyr/boards/shields/esp_threadbr_zigbeegw_ethernet/doc/index.rst

 `W5500`_ is 10/100 MBPS stand alone Ethernet controller with on-board MAC & PHY, 16 KiloBytes for FIFO buffer and SPI serial interface.

-Pins Assignment of the W5500 Shield
+Pins Assignment of the ETH Shield
 ===================================

 +-----------------------+---------------------------------------------+